 I sayt Lord Purrlie also wished to have me, but were I to take a place in his household another cat might lose his.
 And that I could not countenance.

 The little queen thanked me again, then begged me for a pretty tale.

 That set me about.
 I could not tell my Bevis tale hereabouts, for it slandered our Countess.
 And with my witty maggot gone and the door of the book room closed to me, what else had I to say?

-Then I bethought me of a schoolroom tale about a fool dog that carried off a choice piece of meat, onlie to lose it in a pond when he oped his mouth to seize the meat that he saw in his image in the water.
+Then I bethought me of a schoolroom tale about a fool dog that carried off a choice piece of meat, then lost it in a pond when he oped his mouth to seize the meat that he saw in his image in the water.

-I had told this tale out of courtesie to the two little house dogs that accompanied me hither after they came to my aid when a dog here had at me.
-(Though truly, it was I who made the ruffian squeal with a blow to his nose.
-They did but nip his legs as he ran away.)
+I’d told this tale to the two little house dogs that accompanied me hither.
+I told it out of courtesie, because they’d come to my aid when a dog here had at me.
+Though truly, it was I who made the ruffian squeal with a blow to his nose.
+They did but nip his legs as he ran away.